juspay/todo-app/tutorial/nixify/1_nix_flake.md

 #### Apps

-- The `apps.${system}.<appName>` attribute refers to a flake app that can be exeucted using `nix run`.
-It is attribute set containing two keys `type` and `program`.
+- A flake's `apps.${system}.<appName>` output refers to a flake app that can be exeucted using `nix run`.
+  - It is attribute set containing two keys `type` and `program`.
 The `type` attribute determines how the program should be executed.
 For instance, "shell" indicates a shell script, "python" indicates a Python script, and "app" indicates an executable.
-On the other hand, the `program` attribute is a string representing the path in the Nix store where the executable is located.
+The `program` attribute is a string representing the path in the Nix store where the executable is located.
-- `nix run` takes the `executable` and based on `type` executes the `program` given by `apps.${system}.default`.
+- Executing `nix run` will run the `apps.${system}.default` app.
 Run `nix run .#<appName>` to run the app named `<appName>`.

 #### DevShells